-Join Chad Chelius for an in-depth discussion in this video Safari fundamentals, part of Up and Running with Mac OS X Mountain Lion.
+Join Chad Chelius for an in-depth discussion in this video Safari fundamentals, part of Learning Mac OS X Mountain Lion.

 Safari is the default web browser that ships with Mountain Lion, and it's packed with a ton of great new features that will make your web browsing experience a pleasant one.
 Let's take a tour of Safari to get a better idea of the options available.
 In the Finder, the Safari icon is generally located in the dock, at least it is by default.
 But if it's not there, you can always go to your Applications folders to launch it.
 So I'm going to go ahead and click on this little compass icon, to launch Safari on my computer.
 Now by default, Safari is going to open up to a default webpage.
 Now one of the new features that they've added in Mountain Lion is that of the URL bar up here at the top.